 Once the broker and their borrower have started the funding process, there are items that can still affect the closing timeline, and it is vital to understand them.
 Many times, borrowers assume that a hard money loan can close quickly simply because of its name.
 But what they don’t realize is that because hard money lenders base their decisions primarily on property values, the first step in the funding process is to obtain an appraisal or another type of evaluation through a third-party professional.

 Although a hard money lender may be able to close much more quickly than a conventional lender, an appraisal may slow down this process in markets where evaluations are taking longer to be completed than their historical norms.
 If an appraisal takes three to four weeks to get done because the appraisers in a particular market are exceptionally busy, then a borrower cannot expect to close a hard money loan in 10 days.
-In this case, the borrower and the broker must make sure to submit everything required by the lender to get an appraisal ordered within the first few days of the process.
-Completing this initial step in timely fashion is crucial for speeding up the closing process.
+In this case, the borrower and the broker must make sure to submit everything required by the lender to get an appraisal ordered within the first few days of the hard money loan process.
+Completing this initial step in a timely fashion is crucial for speeding up the closing process.

 If the borrower and broker do not make the appraiser aware of the features that are being added to the home, then this will naturally result in a lower after-repair value.